MicrosoftEdge/MSEdgeExplainers/Accessibility/AriaNotify/explainer.md

 In the case of browsers that do not yet support `ariaNotify`, we propose the following fallback mechanism using the same backend as the existing ARIA live regions:
  - The message payload for `ariaNotify` is equivalent to the contents of an ARIA live region.
- - The `notificationID` is dropped entirely.
+ - The `notificationId` is dropped entirely.
  - `"priority: important"` and `"priority: none"` correspond to `aria-live="assertive"` and `aria-live="polite"` ARIA live attributes, respectively.
  - ARIA live regions do not support interruptibility, so all behavior of `interrupt` defaults to `none`.